A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Introduction

 \subsection{Contributions and Outline}

 In this work, we identify a general martingale-like structure at the heart of many existing PAC-Bayes bounds.
 This structure takes the form of either a nonnegative supermartingale or a nonnegative reverse submartingale.
 Such an identification enables us to (i) give a general framework for seeking new bounds, and (ii) give time-uniform extensions of many existing PAC-Bayes bounds.
 Our main contribution is a general result (Theorem~\ref{thm:pac-bayes-bounded-proc}) which provides a time-uniform PAC-Bayes bound for any process which is (upper bounded by) a nonnegative supermartingale or reverse submartingale.
 We proceed to instantiate this bound with a variety of particular processes and relate them to existing results in the literature (Table~\ref{tab:generalization}).
 For those bounds which admit a supermartingale structure, we find that their time-uniform extensions remain as tight as their fixed-time counterparts.
-For those that admit a reverse submartingale structure we provide two results: (i) a time-uniform bound holding for all $t\geq 1$ which loses at most a constant factor plus an iterated logarithm term (i.e,, $\log\log(t)$) over the original, and (ii) a bound which holds for all times $t\geq n$, where $n$ is some time of special interest chosen beforehand.
-The latter remain just as tight as the original fixed-time bounds.
-Finally, our framework enables us to relax many traditional assumptions.
+For those that admit a reverse submartingale structure we provide two results: (a) a time-uniform bound holding for all $t\geq 1$ which loses at most a constant factor plus an iterated logarithm term (i.e., $\log\log t$) over the original, and (b) a bound which holds for all times $t\geq n$, where $n$ is some time of special interest chosen beforehand, which remains just as tight as the original fixed-time bounds.
+Finally, our framework enables us to relax many traditional assumptions (Table~\ref{tab:conditions}).
 For instance, many of our bounds do not require i.i.d.\ data.
-In fact, our supermartingale based bounds require no explicit assumptions on the data.
-Table~\ref{tab:conditions} provides an overview of distributional assumptions.
+In fact, our supermartingale-based bounds require no explicit distributional assumptions.

 As was mentioned in the introduction, the closest work to ours is the concurrent preprint of \citet{haddouche2022pac}.
-They apply Ville's inequality to a supermartingale identified by \citet{bercu2008exponential}, which gives a time-uniform PAC-Bayes bound for unbounded (stationary) loss functions.
+They apply Ville's inequality to a supermartingale identified by \citet{bercu2008exponential}, which gives a time-uniform PAC-Bayes bound for unbounded loss functions.
 In Section~\ref{sec:supermart_bounds} we will demonstrate that this supermartingale was known to be a part of a much wider class of stochastic processes known as sub-$\psi$ processes \citep{howard2020time}, and provide an anytime-valid PAC-Bayes result for this large class, recovering their result as a special case.